manifoldfinance/rpc-eip-drafts/mev_sendbetabundle/README.md

 ## Implementation
 This EIP requires changes to Ethereum client software to support the new JSON-RPC method.
 Implementations should follow the specifications outlined above to ensure compatibility across different clients.

----

-This draft EIP provides a comprehensive overview of the proposed `mev_sendBetaBundle` method, including its purpose, specifications, and considerations.
-It's structured to fit within the Ethereum Improvement Proposal framework, aiming for clarity, completeness, and technical accuracy.